ChrisPritchard/AdventOfCode/2017/readme.md

 > Collect stars by solving puzzles.
 Two puzzles will be made available on each day millisecond in the advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

 I started this early-mid 2019, so again, missed the leaderboard :D

+Notes on days:

-Day 2017 part 2 was the first problem where I couldn't figure it out.
+- Day 17 part 2 was the first problem where I couldn't figure it out.
 The answer was very simple, and I might a note to that effect in the code.

+- Day 18 part 1 was a classic assembly problem, and I made numerous mistakes but *accidentally* got the right answer.
+Took a bit more effort to fix my solution so it correctly derived the right answer.

+- Day 18 part 2 took a long while to get right in my head, and when I finally got it running it took longer before I realised I had a critical bug (two bugs, the first causing an infinite loop and the second the wrong answer).

-Very few solutions required much code, this year, which was nice as I went through them all on holiday :)
+Very few solutions required much code this year, which was nice as I went through them all on holiday :)